javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 $$ \begin{bmatrix} x' \\\ y' \end{bmatrix} = \begin{bmatrix} \cos \theta & -\sin \theta \\\ \sin \theta & \cos \theta \end{bmatrix} \begin{bmatrix} x \\\ y \end{bmatrix} $$

 - This is the rotation matrix, which rotates a point $(x, y)$ by $\theta$ counterclockwise.

+#### Cropping

+Cropping is a fundamental technique in image processing and computer vision.
+It refers to the process of extracting a subregion of an image, often to focus on a particular area or to remove unwanted parts.
+Cropping is widely used in various applications like photo editing, object detection, and feature extraction.

+In this section, we'll explore how to perform cropping using Python and OpenCV.